MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-convert-vmware.md

   >- We recommend upgrading to VMM 2022 UR2 to convert your VMware VMs to Hyper-V four times faster.

 >[!NOTE]
-> We recommend that no more than ten VM conversions be triggered parallely from the same ESXi source to the same Hyper-V destination.
-If the source-destination pair is different, VMM can support up to 100 VM conversions in parallel, with the remaining conversions queued.
-However, we recommend staging the VM conversions in smaller batches for higher efficiency.
+> From a same ESXi source to a same Hyper-V destination, we recommend not more than 10 VM conversions to be triggered in parallel.
+If the source-destination pair is different, VMM can support upto 100 VM conversions in parallel with the rest being queued.
+However, we recommend you stage the VM conversions in smaller batches for higher efficiency.

 >[!NOTE]
 > After conversion, all VM disks except for the OS disk will be offline.
-This is because the `NewDiskPolicy` parameter is set to *offlineALL* on VMware VMs by default.
+This is because the NewDiskPolicy parameter is set to offlineALL on VMware VMs by default.
 To override this and to have the new disks brought online after conversion, you can make one of the following changes to your VMware VM disk policy before initiating the conversion:
-  >- `Set-StorageSetting -NewDiskPolicy OfflineShared`: To have all the new shared bus disks offline and all the new local bus disks online
+  >- Set-StorageSetting -NewDiskPolicy OfflineShared: To have all the new shared bus disks offline and all the new local bus disks online
-  >- `Set-StorageSetting -NewDiskPolicy OnlineAll`: To have all the new disks online, regardless of whether the disks are on a local or shared bus.
+  >- Set-StorageSetting -NewDiskPolicy OnlineAll: To have all the new disks online, regardless of whether the disks are on a local or shared bus.

 ::: moniker-end